mitsuhiko/lucumr/2010/4/3/april-1st-post-mortem.rst

 every other microframework website out there.
-It claims RESTfulnes and super scaling capabilities, kick-ass performance and describes the developer of the project (the fictional Eirik Lahavre) as god of Python code and coming from an professional company.
+It claims RESTfulnes and super scaling capabilities, kick-ass performance and describes the developer of the project (the fictional Eirik Lahavre) as god of Python code and coming from a professional company.

 The Details
 ~~~~~~~~~~~